 Speaking of strawberry season, the featured photo is of some of my just-picked strawberries from last year.
 I especially love the smaller, wild strawberries because of their sweetness and almost perfume-like quality.
 But you won’t find me putting any of my garden-ripened berries in vinegar or vodka.
 I like them just picked, warm from the sun, even if there’s still a little dirt on them.

-Store-bought berries are good for infusing vinegars and vodkas.
-As long as you can taste them and you know they’re sweet.
-A strong aroma is usually a good indication of their ripeness as well.
+Store-bought berries are good for this vinegar, as long as you can taste them and you know they’re good.

-And just as an aside, the strawberry vodka I made last spring is my most favorite infused vodka I’ve ever made.
+And just as an aside, the sweet strawberry vodka from last spring is my most favorite infused vodka I’ve ever made.
 Check it out if you’re interested; there’s still time.

-But back to vinegar, I have actually never flavored my own vinegars.
-I typically add the flavorings when I make vinaigrettes.
-But in the spring, along with some fresh strawberries on a salad, I decided the layered effect of having a strawberry-infused vinegar was a must this year.
-Especially when just seasoning a simple salad with only oil and vinegar.
-No garlic, or mustard or other strong flavors to impede the deliciousness of strawberry.
+I have actually never flavored my own vinegars on their own, I typically add the flavorings when I make vinaigrettes.
+But in the spring, I decided the layered effect of having a strawberry-infused vinegar used on a salad with strawberries was a must this year.

 I bought a quart of good strawberries, gave them a slight rinse, then let them drip dry on a towel.
 I thought about mashing or even blending the strawberries to a pulp, but since I wanted the resulting vinegar to be clear, I decided to simply slice them.